Mte90/gitapper/readme.md

 ### Why is it different from an alias?

 An alias is another command to remember, it is an external command, it does not extend another one.

+### Verifying code style

+This project is built with bash and Python for Linux.
+In order to fully approve this code's syntax use [shellcheck](https://github.com/koalaman/shellcheck) and [pylint](https://pypi.org/project/pylint/).